 - Meet college requirements for admission; - Successfully complete the NLN Pre-Admission Exam for RNs with a minimum percentile score of 50 in each of the subtests; - Provide the admissions office with documented credit for high school biology with lab, algebra I, and chemistry with lab; with a minimum grade of C; - Submit a statement of professional goals; - Submit a completed admissions application with all of the above-mentioned documents in place.
 Completed applications must be received prior to February 1.
-Following this deadline, evaluation of the applications will begin and admissions decisions will be made;

-- If applicable, seek transfer credits for Anatomy and Physiology I and II, and Microbiology, for courses with a grade of C or better.
-These courses must have been completed within the past 5 years; - Candidates who do not meet admissions requirements may be evaluated on an individual basis for evidence of competence based on recent college level academic performance. - Criminal background check before beginning the Nursing program
+Following this deadline, evaluation of the applications will begin and admissions decisions will be made; - If applicable, seek transfer credits for Anatomy and Physiology I and II, and Microbiology, for courses with a grade of C or better.
+These courses must have been completed within the past 5 years; - Candidates who do not meet admissions requirements may be evaluated on an individual basis for evidence of competence based on recent college level academic performance.

-Admission Requirements for Level II Applicants (LPN):
+Admission Requirements for Level II Applicants:

-- Meet college requirements for admission; - Meet all Level I course requirements with a minimum grade of C for any Nursing classes, and possess a valid NH Practical Nurse License or be eligible for NH Practical Nurse Licensure; - Upon acceptance, participate in an assessment of knowledge, and skills, in fundamentals of nursing and maternal and child nursing; - Provide the admissions office with documentation of three credits for college level psychology, with a minimum grade of C. The applicant must also provide the equivalent of eight college credits of Anatomy and Physiology with lab, with a minimum grade of C. These courses must have been completed within the past five years.
+- Meet college requirements for admission; - Meet all Level I course requirements and possess a current NH Practical Nurse License or be eligible for NH Practical Nurse Licensure; - Upon acceptance, participate in an assessment of knowledge, and skills, in fundamentals of nursing and maternal and child nursing; - Provide the admissions office with documentation of three credits for college level psychology, with a minimum grade of C. The applicant must also provide the equivalent of eight college credits of Anatomy and Physiology with lab, with a minimum grade of C. These courses must have been completed within the past five years.
 Applicants whose Anatomy and Physiology, and/or Microbiology course credit is more than 5 years old; can elect to retake the course(s), or take the Excelsior College Exam.
-Applicants must attain a grade of C or better in these subject areas to meet this admission requirement; - Criminal background check before beginning the Nursing program.
+Applicants must attain a grade of C or better in these subject areas to meet this admission requirement.